swoicik/swoicik.github.io/_pages/cyod.md

 <p><b>Future Proof</b> - Technology is a huge investment for any distrcit.
 We'll discuss how to protect this investment.</p>

+<h2 id="pre-order" style="text-align: center;">WHY PRE-ORDER</h2>

+<h3>Exclusive Content</h3>
+<p>Access to a pre-order only newsletter that will keep you up to date with the book’s progress and ask for your input.
+Get an inside look at writing the book.</p>

+<h3>Day 1 Access</h3>
+<p>Pre-ordering is the only way to receive the book on the first day it's available (maybe even a little sooner).
+There will be few print editions available at launch, pre-ordering will guarantee you get one.</p>

+<h3>Direct Feedback</h3>
+<p>With the newsletter I will be providing early chapter samples and asking for feedback from you.
+Your feedback and input will influence the final version of the book.</p>

+<h3>Independent Author</h3>
+<p>Directly support an independent author.
+This book is being produced entirely on my own.
+Any pre-order purchases go directly to helping produce this book and making it free for others.</p>

+<h3>EdTech Community</h3>
+<p>With enough pre-orders, I will organize and be an active participant in a Slack Community (or similar technology) built around the book’s topics.
+This community will start before the book’s launch, and continue after.</p>

 <h2 id="price" style="text-align: center;">PRICING</h2>

 <p>The pricing for the book is very simple, whatever works for your budget.
 Pay what you want or think is fair, including paying nothing.</p>

 <p>The information in this book is there to help improve the education of our students.
 It shouldn't be behind a paywall.
 The book is really free and you are encouraged to share it.</p>

 <h2 id="faq" style="text-align: center;">FAQ</h2>